 “Since the earliest of times baptism has been administered to children, for it is a grace and a gift of God that does not presuppose any human merit; children are baptized into the faith of the Church.
 Entry into Christian life gives access to true freedom.” —Catechism of the Catholic Church #1282

 - Attend a virtual baptism preparation class held on Zoom.
 A preparation class is required once every five years.

 - At least one of the parents must be a registered member of The Basilica of Saint Mary.

-- If you are not a registered member of The Basilica, and are interested in having your child baptized here, please contact the Christine Moore.
+- If you are not a registered member of The Basilica, and are interested in having your child baptized here, please contact Katie.

 Baptisms are celebrated monthly, approximately nine times per year, at select Sunday Masses.
 Links to register for a celebration are only sent out after attending a baptism class, and sign-ups for Baptism are on a first come, first serve basis.
 Please note that baptisms are not celebrated during Advent or Lent.

 Purpose of the Preparation Class

 Attending a preparation class helps parents and godparents: